stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 * The constructor function (since functions are objects)
 * (At least) one prototype object (which could in turn be created by other constructor functions)
-* The object itself (created from the constructor function), with its internal prototype referencing a clone of the constructor's prototype
+* The object itself (created from the constructor function), with its internal prototype referencing the constructor's prototype

-A lot of objects are at play when creating an object, enforcing the object orientation of Javascript.
+A lot of objects are at play when creating an object, emphasizing the object orientation of Javascript.

 ### How are Ruby objects created?